Back to previous page

 Closed areas: Wallaroo National Park Closures due to planned maintenance works

-Some parts of Wallaroo National Park are closed from Monday 10 November to Friday 12 December 2025 for planned road maintenance, with heavy plant and machinery in operation.
+Some parts of Wallaroo National Park are closed due to reopen Friday 26 June 2026 for planned road maintenance, with heavy plant and machinery in operation.

 Roads and trails that will be closed during these works include: